Bob Good: 2020

-Good campaigned on a far-right platform, espousing hard-line views on immigration policy and opposition to same-sex marriage and aligning himself with President Donald Trump.
-He called for the repeal of the Affordable Care Act and rejected public health measures to combat the spread of the COVID-19 pandemic.
+Good campaigned on a conservative platform, espousing hard-line views on immigration policy and opposition to same-sex marriage and aligning himself with President Donald Trump.
+He called for the repeal of the Affordable Care Act and opposed mask mandates during the COVID-19 pandemic.
 He did not wear a face covering or encourage the wearing of face coverings at campaign events, and opposed restrictions on businesses to slow the spread of the virus.
 Good suggested that the wearing of face coverings might be harmful.
 In the November 3 general election, Good defeated Democratic nominee Cameron Webb, a physician, 52.6% (210,988) to 47.4% (190,315).